Bard PowerPort Lawsuit

 - Allegations include catheter fractures, migration, and bloodstream infections

-3,187 cases pending (3,384 total).
+3,376 cases pending (3,583 total).
 First bellwether trial (Cook v.
-Becton Dickinson) is in active testimony before Judge Campbell in the District of Arizona — opening statements were delivered April 21, 2026, with plaintiff's counsel telling jurors that Bard knew for decades its devices were dangerously prone to infection yet shelved safer technologies (antimicrobial coatings, non-fouling surfaces, smoother catheter materials) developed as early as 2005.
+Becton Dickinson) went to trial before Judge Campbell in the District of Arizona — opening statements were delivered April 21, 2026, with plaintiff's counsel telling jurors that Bard knew for decades its devices were dangerously prone to infection yet shelved safer technologies (antimicrobial coatings, non-fouling surfaces, smoother catheter materials) developed as early as 2005.
 Plaintiff Robert Cook, a Minnesota colorectal-cancer patient, was hospitalized six days and had chemotherapy delayed two weeks after his PowerPort became infected.
 Cook's expert, interventional radiologist Dr. Darren Hurst, testified his hospital abandoned Bard products in 2014.
-The verdict is expected before the end of May and will be the first jury benchmark in MDL 3081.
+In early May 2026 the jury returned a defense verdict, clearing Bard and Becton Dickinson on the decided claims (failure-to-warn, failure-to-instruct, consumer fraud); the central design-defect claim is reported to have hung (no unanimous verdict), leaving it unresolved.
+So it reads as a defense win on the decided claims rather than a clean win on design defect, and the early read is that infection cases may be harder for plaintiffs than fracture or migration cases.

 Heading into trial, Judge Campbell had denied nearly all of Bard's summary judgment motion on March 5 — a major plaintiff win.
 Second bellwether plaintiff Wanda Miller died Feb.
 2, 2026 and her July 7 trial date remains under review.
 Additional trials are queued for October 13, December 1, 2026 and February 2, 2027.
 Six bellwether cases cover 3 infection, 2 thrombus, 1 fracture across polyurethane, Groshong, and silicone devices.
-No global settlement has been reached as of May 2026; projected per-case ranges remain $10,000–$300,000+, with a Cook plaintiff verdict likely to accelerate settlement discussions.
+No global settlement has been reached as of June 2026; projected per-case ranges remain $10,000–$300,000+, with the remaining bellwethers (and any retrial of the unresolved design-defect claim) likely to shape settlement discussions.

 | Growth Rate | 1,000+ new cases in 2025 alone |